Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 Neubronner J, Schuchardt JP, Kressel G, Merkel M, von Schacky C, Hahn A. Enhanced increase of omega-3 index in response to long-term n-3 fatty acid supplementation from triacylglycerides versus ethyl esters.
 J Clin Nutr.
 2011;65(2):247-54.

-Knowing an individual’s Omega-3 Index is the only way to truly determine what level of supplementation is sufficient.
-OmegaQuant®, founded by the previously mentioned Bill Harris, PhD, is a lab that specializes in Omega-3 Index testing.
+Knowing an individual’s Omega-3 Index is the only way to accurately determine the level of supplementation needed†.
+OmegaQuant, founded by the previously mentioned Bill Harris, PhD, is a lab that specializes in Omega-3 Index testing.
 The lab’s research has led to the following advice for increasing an individual’s Omega-3 Index:

-Raising your Omega-3 Index is achieved by consistently consuming the recommended level of omega-3 over time.
-The triglyceride form in our Advanced Omega-3 provides our customers with the ideal form for optimal absorption in comparison to ethyl ester.
+Raising your Omega-3 Index can be accomplished by consistently consuming the recommended level of omega-3 over time.
+The re-esterified triglyceride form in our Advanced Omega-3 provides customers with the ideal form for optimal absorption in comparison to ethyl ester†.

 Take The Quiz